bitnimble/listen.moe-djs/README.md

 ## Run it yourself

+NodeJS version 6+ is required.

 - Clone the repo.
 - Create a Discord OAuth application and bot account.
 - Rename/duplicate `config-sample.json` to `config.json` and fill out the relevant information.
 - Install dependencies from npm.
-- Install FFMPEG - if on Windows, make sure to add it to your PATH.
+- Install ffmpeg - if on Windows, make sure to add it to your PATH.
 - Run the bot with `node index.js`